sappelhoff/pyprep/docs/matlab_differences.rst

 In MATLAB PREP, the default method of trend removal is to use EEGLAB's ``pop_eegfiltnew``, which creates and applies an FIR high-pass filter to the data.
+MNE's :func:`mne.filter.filter_data` offers similar functionality, but with two key differences:

+1) MNE's method of FIR filter design is slightly different, resulting in slightly higher FIR filter orders in EEGLAB than in MNE for the same input values.
+2) EEGLAB's ``pop_eegfiltnew`` only applies the filter to the signal forwards, resulting in minor phase shift in the filtered signal.
+By contrast, MNE defaults to applying the filter both forwards and backwards, eliminating any phase shift from the filtering process.

-MNE's :func:`mne.filter.filter_data` offers similar functionality, but uses slightly different filter creation math and a different filtering algorithm such that its results and subsequent :class:`~pyprep.NoisyChannels` values also differ slightly (on the order of ~0.002) for RANSAC correlations.
+As a result of these differences, :class:`~pyprep.NoisyChannels` values also differ slightly (on the order of ~0.002) for RANSAC correlations between the filtering methods.

-Because the practical differences are small and MNE's filtering is fast and well-tested, PyPREP defaults to using :func:`mne.filter.filter_data` for high-pass trend removal.
-However, for exact numerical compatibility, PyPREP has a basic re-implementation of EEGLAB's ``pop_eegfiltnew`` in Python that produces identical results to MATLAB PREP's ``removeTrend`` when the ``matlab_strict`` parameter is set to ``True``.
+Because MNE's filtering code is faster and technically preferable (due to the lack of phase shift) PyPREP defaults to using :func:`mne.filter.filter_data` for high-pass trend removal.
+However, for exact numeric equivalence, PyPREP has a basic re-implementation of EEGLAB's ``pop_eegfiltnew`` in Python that produces identical results to MATLAB PREP's ``removeTrend`` when the ``matlab_strict`` parameter is set to ``True``.